 AAUW Student Organizations: Frequently Asked Questions

-Interested in empowering women in your campus and community?
+Are you interested in empowering the women on your campus and in your community?
 Do you want a great leadership experience for your résumé?
-Then you should start an AAUW student organization to take advantage of all the resources and connections that AAUW has to offer.
+Join or start an AAUW student organization to take advantage of all the resources and connections that AAUW has to offer.
 Below are some of our most frequently asked questions about AAUW student organizations.
-Have more questions?
-E-mail us at email@example.com.
+For additional questions, email us at firstname.lastname@example.org.

 What do I name my student organization?

 Traditionally, organizations have used the format “AAUW at (university name)” — for example, AAUW at Penn State.
 Regardless of your name, you are officially an AAUW student organization, meaning you’re not a branch, club, or chapter.

-What are the membership requirements for forming and joining an AAUW student org?
+What are the AAUW membership requirements for AAUW student organization members?

 Can graduate students join an AAUW student organization?